Stay healthy and boost your kids and family's immunity with these wellness tips.

 Need some workout ideas, or want to start a 30-day workout challenge?
 We’ve got you covered.

-Don’t forget to take your vitamins
+3. Don’t forget to take your vitamins

-Snack healthy
+4. Snack healthy

 It’s easy to reach for a small bag of chips or some baked treats for a mid-day snack when the kids are hungry.
 To that, we say opt for healthy, smart snacks instead to help boost their immunity.
-Try putting some yoghurt in the freezer for a cool sweet treat to have on a hot day – it’s just like a frozen popsicle or ice-cream, but has probiotics that are great for the little one’s gut.
+Try putting some yoghurt in the freezer for a cool sweet treat to have on a hot day – it’s just like a frozen popsicle or ice cream, but has probiotics that are great for the little one’s gut.
 Just remember to pick the low-sugar or no-added sugar option, because we all know what happens when kids eat a ton of sugar…

 Other healthy snacks include walnuts, almonds and a dizzying array of fruits and veggies.
 Need more recommendations?
 Super Healthy Kids has a list of other immunity-boosting foods and recipes that are worth checking out.

-And most importantly, get some sleep
+5. And most importantly, get some sleep

 One sure-fire way to get the young ‘uns down for a nap or for bed is with a good storybook!
 Need to up your storytelling game?
 We’ve got pro storytelling tips from an expert!
-And unfortunately, if you’re busy with other tasks at hand or have an older kid, podcasts and soothing, calming music are also a great way to lull them to bed.
+Or, if you’re busy with other tasks at hand or have an older kid, podcasts and soothing, calming music are also a great way to lull them to bed.

 Top image: The Wanderlust Kitchen